noaione/yuusha-shoukan-ln/sources/v08/chapter3.md

 my hand, making them comfortable to touch...
 This could turn into a habit.
 And it seems that she really is very sensitive, as every time my hand moves over her ear, Sieg-san makes a small, erotic moan.
 Somehow, it’s kinda making my heart beat really fast though?!
 Eh?
 I’m just touching her ears now, right?!
-H- However, because of the alcohol, Sieg-san strangely looks erotic...
+H-However, because of the alcohol, Sieg-san strangely looks erotic...
 T-This is dangerous, any more than this...

 [T-Thank you.]